No. 232, January 2014 |

 Any decent father looking at this drawing knows that dads and daughters have a special relationship -- and a constant kind of pain.

-The first person a daughter runs to in a crisis is her father, and the first person to get the blame, many times, is dad.
+father, and the first person to get the blame, many times, is dad.

 We are one another, yet we don’t understand each other.